clux/logule/Readme.md

 var log = new logule('BUILD');
 var sublog = log.sub('COMPILE');
 // pass sublog to the compilation sub-module
-// use log in the hierarchy above
+// use log in the build hierarchy above compile
 ````

 If the same namespace is fine for another module to use, simply pass log to it.